Work Study

 If the technician's performance has been rated at 120 percent, and the company policy for allowance (personal, fatigue, etc.) stipulates 13 percent,

-• Determine the normal time.
+• Determine the normal time.• Determine the standard time.

 Watch readings falling 50 % above and 25 % below the average may be considered as abnormal.